Alternating Series Error Bound Theorem

 The Alternating Series Error Bound Theorem is an essential concept in AP Calculus, particularly in the study of series and approximations.
 This theorem provides a way to estimate the error when using a partial sum to approximate the sum of an alternating series.
 Below is an in-depth exploration of this theorem, its applications, and related concepts.

-An alternating series is a series in which the terms alternate in sign.
-It has the general form:
+An alternating series is a series where the terms alternate in sign.
+It is typically expressed as:

-If these conditions are satisfied, the series converges by the Alternating Series Test (also known as the Leibniz Criterion).
+If these are satisfied, the series converges by the Alternating Series Test (Leibniz Criterion).

 The error bound is absolute, meaning it ignores the sign of the terms.